-Membership in the council includes diverse community groups, from scientists to water managers, farmers to anglers, and realtors - all with an interest in water in the valley.
-Together, they advise on such technical issues as the Okanagan valley's hydrology, as well as non-technical issues such as the varied uses of the watershed, from forestry and mining to fishing and hiking - all of which impact water.
+Membership in the council includes diverse community groups, from scientists to water managers, farmers to anglers, and realtors.

+Together, they advise on such technical issues as the Okanagan valley's hydrology, as well as non-technical issues such as the varied uses of the watershed, from forestry and mining to fishing and hiking, all of which impact water.

-"The monthly council meetings provide Okanagan residents and water professionals with a regular opportunity to discuss water issues and learn from other perspectives and expertise," noted Nelson Jatel, OBWB's water stewardship director.
+"The monthly council meetings provide Okanagan residents and water professionals with a regular opportunity to discuss water issues and learn from other perspectives," said Nelson Jatel, OBWB's water stewardship director.

 "The council was unanimous in deciding that this national prize, recognizing water stewardship, collaborative learning, and life-long learning should be passed on to a deserving student who will become tomorrow's water professional."